-There was a putative class action lawsuit alleging that the Company improperly values total loss vehicle physical damage claims through the application of a negotiation adjustment in calculating such valuations.
-While not probable or estimable, it is reasonably possible that a loss may be incurred on this lawsuit.
+There were ten putative class action lawsuits alleging that the Company improperly values total loss vehicle physical damage claims through the application of a negotiation adjustment in calculating such valuations.
+While not probable or estimable, it is reasonably possible that a loss may be incurred on these lawsuits.